copyrightexceptions/copyrightexceptions.eu/content/implementations/CZ/info53a.md

 compensation:
 - does not require the payment of compensation
 attribution:
--
+- no attribution required
 otherConditions:
-- quantitative limitations: does not exceed the scope of the intended purpose (general exception)
+- "quantitative limitations: does not exceed the scope of the intended purpose (general exception)"
-- 3-step test: uses of works must not conflict with a normal exploitation of the work and not unreasonably prejudice the legitimate interests of the author
+- "3-step test: uses of works must not conflict with a normal exploitation of the work and not unreasonably prejudice the legitimate interests of the author"
 remarks: §74 makes the education exception applicable mutatis mutandis to performances and sound recordings; §78 makes the education exception applicable mutatis mutandis to performances and sound recordings; §82 makes the education exception applicable mutatis mutandis to film fixations; §86 makes the education exception applicable mutatis mutandis to broadcasts
 link: https://www.zakonyprolidi.cz/cs/2000-121/zneni-20210227
 ---